pachi/xee/README.md

 ## Testing

-This project undergoes extensive automated testing using using specific developer tests executed using `cargo test` as well as using the `xee-testrunner` infrastructure for running conformance tests.
+This project undergoes extensive automated testing using specific developer tests executed using `cargo test` as well as using the `xee-testrunner` infrastructure for running conformance tests.
 This is run in CI for PRS, and you can also run them locally.
 See [`hacking`](hacking.md) for